Nezerwa/Ojemba-VLM-Project/README.md

 ```

 ## Install
-Clone this https://github.com/Nezerwa/Ojemba-VLM-Project and run `npm install` in your terminal, then you can start developing!
+Clone [Repo](https://github.com/Nezerwa/Ojemba-VLM-Project) and run `npm install` in your terminal, then you can start developing!

 ## Usage
 ```npm run build